 It’s not clear if you have to list overdrafts, mortgages, secured loans, or car finance here, as you will already have put them in.
 I would include them to be on the safe side!

-If you miss a debt off this form it will still be included in your bankruptcy, so there is no need to panic if you think you can’t remember some very old debts.
-But it’s a good idea to try to list everything here – not only will it help to prove to the Adjudicator that you are insolvent, but the Official Receiver will inform all the creditors listed.
+If you forget to put a debt on this form it will still be included in your bankruptcy, so there is no need to panic if you think you can’t remember some very old debts.
+But it’s a good idea to try to list everything here – not only will it help to prove to the Adjudicator that you are insolvent, but the Official Receiver will inform all the creditors listed so you won’t then be hassled by the creditors.

 6) Income & Expenses